vectordotdev/vector/website/README.md

 #### Branches

-The [`website`][website_branch] branch is used to build the "production" site at https://vector.dev.
-If you want to update the production site, make sure to target your changes to that branch.
+The current Vector release branch (`vX.X`, for example `v0.15`) branch is used to build the "production" site at https://vector.dev.
+All changes should be targeted to `master`.
+If you want to release a website change outside of the normal release cadence, you can cherry-pick the commit to the release branch.

-The `master` branch, on the other hand, often contains unreleased, "nightly" changes to Vector that we don't yet want reflected in the website.
+The `master` branch, on the other hand, often contains unreleased, "nightly" changes to Vector that we don't yet want reflected on the website.
 The nightly version of the site is available at https://master.vector.dev.
 This version of the site may be useful for Vector users taking advantage of not-yet-released features.
-The `master` and `website` branches should be synced

 ### Static site generator